-- Narrative stating the climate zone and U-value of proposed wall assembly, roof assembly and glazing, SHGC and VLT of glazing - Comparison of the baseline envelope parameters and the proposed envelope parameters. - Cross section of wall and roof assembly - Details of proposed glazing along with the list of identified manufacturers and respective specifications of glazing (U-value, SHGC and VLT).
-Also, specify proposed window-to-wall ratio (WWR) for each building. - Declaration from the developer indicating the proposed measures
+- Narrative stating the climate zone and U-value of proposed wall assembly and roof assembly along with the SHGC and VLT of glazing - Comparison of the baseline envelope parameters and the proposed envelope parameters. - Cross section of wall and roof assembly - Details of proposed glazing along with the list of identified manufacturers and respective specifications of glazing (SHGC and VLT) - Declaration from the developer indicating the proposed measures

-- Narrative stating the climate zone and U-value of provided wall assembly, roof assembly and glazing, SHGC and VLT of glazing - Comparison of the baseline envelope parameters and implemented envelope parameters. - Cross section of wall and roof assembly - Details of glazing along with specifications of glazing (U-value, SHGC and VLT).
-Also, specify window-towall ratio (WWR) for each building. - Declaration from the developer indicating the implemented measures - Photographs showing the implemented strategies - Purchase invoice of glass, wall, and roofing materials
+- Narrative stating the climate zone and U-value of provided wall assembly, roof assembly and glazing, SHGC and VLT of glazing - Comparison of the baseline envelope parameters and implemented envelope parameters. - Cross section of wall and roof assembly - Details of glazing along with specifications of glazing installed (SHGC and VLT) - Declaration from the developer indicating the implemented measures - Photographs showing the implemented strategies - Purchase invoice of glass, wall, and roofing materials